 So, for a company with 100 employees, a manual expense process costs on average up to:

 ➡ $20.65 per single report

 ➡ $3097.50 per month

-Ultimately, what these figures demonstrate is that the cost to businesses of having an inefficient expenses process is staggeringly high.
+The cost to businesses of having an inefficient expenses process is significant.

 Companies are shying away from automating their expense processes because it’s difficult to make the case to do so.
 But the reality is that traditional processes are costing huge amounts of time, money and inefficiencies – preventing businesses from achieving their true potential.

 The other, hidden costs of manual expense reporting

 Whilst these figures are high, they’re perhaps nothing you haven’t heard before.
 However, to calculate the true cost of expense reporting to your business, we need to dig a little deeper still.
 This time to the indirect, hidden costs of the process.

 The four most common issues that lead to indirect costs of expense reporting are: